-• you no longer meet the conditions for an account (for example, if you stop paying any monthly charges for the account, or the account balance or your salary reduces); or we may transfer you to a more suitable account in accordance with applicable laws.
+- you no longer meet the conditions for an account (for example, if you stop paying any monthly charges for the account, or the account balance or your salary reduces); or - we are withdrawing a type of account, we may transfer you to a more suitable account in accordance with applicable laws.
 We'll give you at least 30 days' notice that we're going to transfer you to another account we think is appropriate for you.
 You can close your existing account during the notice period if you don't want us to make the transfer and we won't charge you any closure fees.
 If there's a fee for the new account, you can close the new account within 30 days of the transfer with no charge.